-The Governance body for Summerset is the operational and clinical steering committee who meet bimonthly and chaired by the General Manager of Operations and Customer Experience.
+The Governance body for Summerset is the operational and clinical steering committee who meet bi-monthly and chaired by the General Manager of Operations and Customer Experience.
 All members on the committee hold senior roles in Summerset.
 Organisational performance is monitored through several processes to ensure it aligns with the identified values, scope, and strategic direction.
-The business plan is tailored to reflect the goals related to Summerset on Summerhill.
+The business plan is tailored to reflect the goals related to Summerset by the Sea.